 As an orchestral musician, Nanci has performed with ensembles including the Orpheus Chamber Orchestra, American Symphony Orchestra, and New York City Ballet.
 Memorable international experiences include performances of Peter Grimes in the United Kingdom for the Benjamin Britten Centennial and a European tour with Ensemble intercontemporain in collaboration with the Lucerne Festival.

 Nanci is passionate about creating meaningful and relevant musical experiences for all audiences.
 She works as a Teaching Artist with the Bridge Arts Ensemble, and has taken part in numerous performances in community venues and public schools as a fellow of Ensemble Connect.
 In her roles as performer and educator, Nanci is driven by the desire to cultivate curious, lifelong learners in music.
 Nanci serves on faculty at the Longy School of Music of Bard College in Cambridge, MA and the Special Music School in New York City.

 Originally from Florida, Nanci holds a Bachelor of Music degree from Florida State University and a Master's degree from Manhattan School of Music, where she studied with Frank Morelli.
-She currently resides in New York City, where she enjoys searching for the perfect cup of coffee, escaping the city for some hiking, and hanging out with her cat, Scherzo.
+Most recently, she completed her Doctor of Musical Arts degree at Stony Brook University.
+Nanci currently resides in New York City, where she enjoys searching for the perfect cup of coffee, escaping the city for some hiking, and hanging out with her cat, Scherzo.